dwuwuwu/GMD/GameDocument.md

 Executive Summary

 Game Concept
-"Hardcore Heights" is an intense platformer inspired by Super Meat Boy, demanding precision and skill from players.
+"Red Rocket" is an intense platformer inspired by Super Meat Boy, demanding precision and skill from players.
 The game challenges players to navigate through hazardous levels filled with deadly obstacles to reach the end goal.

 Genre
 Hardcore Platformer